 UUFCO’s rapid growth and occupancy of our new building have accelerated our transition from a pastoral-size to a program-size congregation, creating the need for new teams and committees and inspiring an examination of our organizational structure and governance model.
 Currently the Board, the Governance Task Force, and other church leaders are studying Governance and Ministry by Dan Hotchkiss, who is consulting with us about the processes of governance by conversation, partnership, and policy.
-Our new settled minister, Rev. Scott Rudolph, will partner with us in developing a unified structure for making governance and operational decisions.
+Our minister, Rev. Scott Rudolph, is partnering with us in developing a unified structure for making governance and operational decisions.

 Board of Trustees

 The UUFCO Board of Trustees is the governing body that represents and acts for our congregation.
 The board ensures that the operations of UUFCO are managed effectively, in collaboration with minister and staff and in accordance with our new UUFCO Bylaws adopted in November 2016.
 Board responsibilities include oversight of congregational governance and policy, finance and budgeting, facilities, and long-range planning.
 The Board holds monthly meetings that are open to the membership.
 As representatives of the congregation, board members are responsive to congregants’ ideas and concerns.
 Board members model a welcoming and open approach to visitors and demonstrate a high degree of professionalism when interacting with congregants, committees, and staff.
 The Leadership Development Committee manages the nomination process for open board positions.
 UUFCO elects incoming Board members at our annual meeting in May.